tash192dev/basic-report-typst-template-UoA/lib.typ

   // let heading-font = "Ubuntu"

   // heading font is used in this size for kind of "information blocks" let info-size = 11pt

-  // heading font is used in this size for different sorts of labels
-  let label-size = 10pt
+  // heading font is used in this size for different sorts of labels let label-size = 10pt

   let section-heading-size = 12pt // should be bold
   let sub-heading = 11pt // shold be bold
   let sub-sub-heading = sub-heading // should be italics
-  // are we inside or outside of the outline (for roman/arabic page numbers)? let in-outline = state("in-outline", if compact-mode {false} else {true})
+  // are we inside or outside of the outline (for roman/arabic page numbers)? let in-outline = state("in-outline", if compact-mode { false } else { true })

   // ----- Title Page ------------------------

   if (not compact-mode) {
     counter(page).update(0) // so TOC after titlepage begins with page no 1 (roman) titlepage(
       doc-category,
       doc-title,